OfficeDev/msteams-docs.de-DE/msteams-platform/m365-apps/extend-m365-teams-message-extension.md

 ---

-Wenn Sie das Microsoft Teams Toolkit zum Erstellen Ihrer Nachrichtenerweiterungs-App verwendet haben, können Sie damit die Änderungen an der Manifestdatei validieren und Fehler identifizieren. Öffnen Sie die Befehlspalette `Ctrl+Shift+P` und suchen Sie **Teams: Manifestdatei validieren** (Teams: Validate manifest file).
+If you used Teams Toolkit to create your message extension app, you can use it to validate the changes to your manifest file and identify any errors.
+Open the command palette `Ctrl+Shift+P` and find **Teams: Validate manifest file**.

 ## <a name="add-an-outlook-channel-for-your-bot"></a>Hinzufügen eines Outlook-Kanals für Ihren Bot